tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 ### 12. Instructor Do: Review Activity (10 min)

 A detailed walkthrough of the code is given below.
-However, in the interest of time, use your judgment to highlight the major points and gloss over parts students have seen repeatedly.
+However, in the interest of time, use your judgment to highlight the major points and skim over parts students have seen repeatedly.

 **File:**